 Credit scoring company Fair Isaac Corporation, more commonly referred to as FICO, categorizes applicants into 5 tiers based on credit score:

 If your score isn’t where you’d like it to be, that’s OK.
-There are still bad credit business loans and other financing options available to you.
+Here are some of the most common bad credit business loans and financing options available to you.

-Bad credit applicants with lower credit scores might find these financing options suitable.
+Bad credit small business loan applicants with lower credit scores might find this financing option suitable.

-You’ll receive a lump sum of money to finance the project.
-You’ll pay off the principal, plus interest, according to a predetermined payment schedule over a repayment term.
+If approved, the lender will give you a sum of money.
+You’ll pay off the principal and interest according to a predetermined payment schedule over a set term.

-The scheduled length is the difference: You’ll pay off short-term loans much more quickly than a conventional term loan, which can mature up to 30 years from signing.
-Generally, short-term loans reach maturity in 18 months or fewer, depending on the principal amount and your fundability.
+You’ll pay off a short-term loan quicker than a conventional term loan.
+Generally, short-term loans reach maturity in 18 months or fewer.

 The Case for Short-Term Loans

-Short-term business loans for bad credit can be used for nearly any company-specific purpose, making them a flexible option without a long-term commitment, bad credit aside.
+Short-term business loans for bad credit can be used for nearly any company-specific purpose, making them a flexible option without a long-term commitment.

 Alternative lenders offer short-term loans for businesses with bad credit because they have a lower risk profile.
-Simply put, there is less time for something to go wrong that causes you to default on the loan — and less money to lose even if you do.
+Simply put, there is less time for something to go wrong that could cause you to default on the loan — and less money to lose even if you do.

 Because of the higher risk, there are some caveats with short-term loans.
-Rather than monthly payments, you might have to pay weekly or even daily.
+For instance, rather than monthly payments, you might have to pay weekly or even daily.

 Also, as with all business loans for poor credit borrowers, approval is not guaranteed.
-If you’re denied a short-term business loan because of your poor score, there are other business funding with bad credit options available.
+If you’re denied a short-term business loan because of your poor score, other business funding with bad credit options are available.

-Accounts receivable financing, which includes invoice financing and invoice discounting, is an alternative funding product that converts outstanding invoices into immediate cash for your small business.
+Accounts receivable financing is an alternative funding product that converts outstanding invoices into immediate cash for your small business.
 It’s a great option for receiving the working capital you need when waiting for customer payments (and it’s another one of the best ways to get a loan with bad credit).

 Accounts receivable financing companies typically pay as follows:

-You’ll be responsible for fees that accrue each week a balance remains.
-However, when the invoices are fully paid off, the remaining amount withheld from you will be paid out.
+- You’ll be responsible for fees that accrue each week a balance remains.
+However, the remaining amount withheld from you will be paid out when the invoices are fully paid off.

-Trying to secure invoice financing with bad credit or no assets to serve as collateral isn’t as much of a hassle.
-If you work with clients with excellent credit scores, accounts receivable financing lenders can look past your credit challenges and get you the funding you need.
 The invoices secure the advance, making this form of financing self-collateralizing.
-So if you’re wondering how to get a business loan with bad credit and no collateral other than your invoices, this may be the right option for you.
+So, if you’re wondering how to get a business loan with bad credit and no collateral other than your invoices, this may be the right option for you.

-If your business needs to replace or add new equipment or machinery, you might consider lenders offering equipment loans for bad credit is available.
+If your business needs to replace or add new equipment or machinery, you might consider lenders offering equipment loans for bad credit.
 These loans are typically secured through the equipment you’re purchasing.
 If you default, lenders can recoup their losses by seizing and selling the equipment.

-In some cases, you could secure up to 100% of the equipment’s value, though lenders often require a 10%-20% down payment.
+In some cases, you could secure up to 100% of the equipment’s value, though lenders often require up to a 20% down payment.

-Even with bad credit, equipment leasing and buying opportunities are still available because of the built-in collateral.
+Even with bad credit, equipment leasing and buying opportunities may still be available because of the built-in collateral.

 If you’re looking to get approved for a loan with bad credit, a merchant cash advance (MCA) is another alternative financing option to consider.
 An MCA isn’t a loan but an advance on your future sales.
 Depending on the specifics of your MCA agreement, a lender will draw a percentage of your daily credit card sales as payment or withdraw funds directly from your business bank account.

 With this short-term bad credit business finance option, the creditworthiness of your business, while considered, is less of an approval factor.
 Instead, lending providers are more interested in seeing solid sales.

-A merchant cash advance is a bad credit business finance option for borrowers turned down elsewhere.
+A merchant cash advance is one of the best bad credit business finance options for borrowers turned down elsewhere.

-Business lines of credit can be used for daily working capital needs as well as larger projects.
+Business lines of credit can be used for daily working capital needs and larger projects.

 Small Business Tip:

 When alternative lenders review your application, they consider many factors to determine your fundability, particularly when it comes to the best business loans for bad credit.
-While credit scores are typically weighted heavily in the business loan application process, but other parts of your business profile show your company’s financial health.
+While credit scores are typically weighted heavily in the business loan application process, other parts of your business profile also show your company’s financial health.

-Here are a few things that help lenders look past your score:
+Here are a few things that help lenders look past your credit score:

 One of the most important parts of your loan application is your business’s annual revenue.
-High revenue proves to lenders that you bring in enough money to repay their loans.
+High revenue proves to lenders that you generate enough money to repay their loans.

-When a business owner applies for a loan with bad credit, high revenues can help offset the risks.
+When a business owner applies for a loan with bad credit, high revenue can help offset the risks.

-Annual revenue also factors into the amount of money your lender will offer.
+Annual revenue also factors into the amount of money a lender will offer.
 In general, the higher the revenue, the higher the loan amount.

-Even with high revenues, lenders want to know if your business is profitable.
+Even with high revenue, lenders want to know if your business is profitable.

-While your business doesn’t have to be highly profitable to qualify for a loan, seeing that you have liquid assets to repay a loan will help your chances — especially if you’re looking for business funding with bad credit.
+When lenders see that you have liquid assets to repay a loan, this will help your chances — especially if you’re looking for business funding with bad credit.

-If you have less than excellent credit and outstanding loans on the books, it might be more difficult to qualify for a second or third loan.
+If you have less than excellent credit and outstanding loans on the books, it might be more challenging to qualify for a second or third loan.

 This means that the first-position lender has the right to seize assets in the event of default, leaving less collateral (if any) for other lenders to recoup losses.

-This is why lenders will commonly ask to see at least 6 months of business bank statements (or more), depending on the kind of financing you’re seeking.
+This is why they will commonly ask to see 4-6 months of the most recent business bank statements, depending on the kind of financing you’re seeking.

-Commonly called your “utilization ratio,” amounts owed reflects what percentage of the total credit available to you is used.
+Commonly called your “utilization ratio,” amounts owed reflect what percentage of the total credit available to you is used.
 Lenders want to see that you can take on debt without being underwater.

 This is determined using the average age of your accounts and the last time they were used.
-Creditors like to see a long, positive history where you’ve been able to maintain several active accounts.
+Creditors like to see a long, positive history of being able to maintain several active accounts.

 New Credit and Credit Mix